 Here are some things we recommend parents stop doing to create a body positive environment for their children:

-1. Do not provide feedback on a body part
+1. Do not praise/criticize individual body parts

 You’ve lost weight!
 She lost a ton of weight last year.
 You look great – did you lose weight?

 We need to stop assuming that weight loss is a positive thing that we can openly make comments about.
 It may seem normal to mention that someone has lost weight, but the assumption that weight loss is always a positive supports some of the fundamental disordered thoughts that drive eating disorders.
+Similarly, we want to avoid criticizing ourselves or others when they gain weight.
+This perpetuates fatphobic ideas about weight that are strongly associated with eating disorders and, paradoxically, weight gain.

 That’s so slimming on you.
 I look fat in this.
 That’s really flattering.
 That shirt makes her look huge.
 That belt makes her waist look tiny.